 The courtyard at the top of the first set of steps provides a nice view of the Minato skyline behind the auxiliary temple buildings.

-On the other side, is a pathway that leads to the temple gardens, but what immediately caught my eye was a walkway lined with hundreds of miniature stone statues, all dressed in caps and with paper flowers in front of each one.
+On the other side is a pathway that leads to the temple gardens.
+A walkway lined with hundreds of miniature stone statues, all dressed in caps and with paper flowers in front of each one, immediately caught my eye.